If you watch people draw, it is pretty obvious that most of them aren’t drawing as much as writing in some 2-dimensional hieroglyphic language.

 Perhaps the same can be can be said for all experience — including the experience of thought.
 What defies language gets filtered out, or trapped within, denied full existence.

-I suspect a great many people are imprisoned in a wordworld, locked in or walled in, and some without so much as a window to let in wordless light, sound or touch.
-(This is the consequence — and possibly the very purpose — of making the personal political.)
+I suspect many of the smartest people are imprisoned in a wordworld, locked in or walled in, without a window to let in wordless light, sound or touch.

 Jasper Johns said it best: